 These are KEITH brand,and are available stateside, but nearly identical sets are also available from other well-known vendors.
 These sets actually do differ slightly in features, design and execution, unlike much of the camping stuff that seems to be just a change in the logos.
 I liked the KEITH because it was more sturdily made, and included a nice, microfiber pouch for toting the set around.
 I hate having stuff jangling noisily in my pack.

 In the center of the second photo you can see the long-handled spoon.
 [I use it to replace the military issue [brown] MRE spoon at top-right.
 MRE pouches are quite deep, and that longer handle makes eating right from the bags much easier] The point here being the spoon is just stamped out of a thin piece of titanium with a ridge down the handle to add strength.
 Despite the great material, it makes it “seem” flimsy.
 I was disappointed with its feel in my hand once I put it to use.
+Over time I also came to realise that the bowl is too shallow to be of any real use.
 Several of the other available cutlery sets were made in the same manner, and I did not want to repeat the disappointment.

 The KEITHs are of a thicker gauge metal and have a much better “hand”.
 The fork, and especially the tines, are a bit shorter than I would truly like, but the spoon is nice and deep, and the knife has some rugged serration for cutting.
 The set looks to be pretty good at the price.
 I gave $16.45 US shipped.